BrooksPatton/web_dev_rehabilitation/micro_projects/front_end/styling/copy_of_website/one/README.md

 ## Challenge

 Take a screenshot of a website and recreating it using only native HTML and CSS.
-Branded icons and images can be replaced by placeholder images like [placekitten](https://placekitten.com/)
+Branded icons and images can be replaced by placeholder images like [placekitten](https://placekitten.com/).
+The positioning does not need to be pixel perfect, but rather looking professional.
+The point isn't to blindly copy but to improve CSS skills.

+Icons can be whatever similar icons are found on the computers character viewer.

+Interactivity is not being tested here, only the positioning and general look.

 ## Purpose